 3 Stocks Set to Beat the S&P Today

-In this mixed session, some stocks are floating to the top.
-Here are three ADRs that are set to beat the S&P today.
+As always, within this mixed session there are some individual names that are outperforming.
+Here are three American depositary receipts that are set to beat the S&P today.

 The Motley Fool is helping Europe invest.
 Better.
 And with the eurozone economy so uncertain, we're urging everyone to read "10 Steps To Making A Million In The Market" -- this report may transform your wealth.
 Click here now to request your free, no-obligation copy.